bluesky/hklpy/README.md

 hklpy
 =====

-Based on the *hkl* (https://repo.or.cz/hkl.git, also https://github.com/picca/hkl but that repository may not be synchronized with the latest version from repo.or.cz) library, with slightly cleaner abstractions when compared to the auto-generated gobject-introspection classes.
+Based on the *hkl*  library, with slightly cleaner abstractions when compared to the auto-generated `gobject-introspection` classes.

+NOTE: main repository: https://repo.or.cz/hkl.git (GitHub repo https://github.com/picca/hkl is a shadow copy that may not be synchronized with the latest version from repo.or.cz)

 Integrates with ophyd pseudopositioners.